Sharpie/RTikZDevice/README.md

   - Calls to the Filehash package have been protected from user interruptions.
     This should prevent rogue lockfiles and corrupted metrics dictionaries.

+  - The `documentDeclaration` and `packages` arguments to the `tikz` function are now used in metric calculations.
+Previously, only global options were consulted.

 #### Behind the Scenes

   - The tikzDevice now requires R 2.12.0 or later.